woodyamazing/woodyll/README.md

 ### MacOS installation
 1. Verify if your Mac has python installed by opening Terminal and type `python3 --version`.
 If your Mac has python installed, proceed to step 2.
 If your Mac doesn't have python installed, download it from [python.org](https://www.python.org/downloads/).
-2. Open Terminal and type `pip install pyperclip` after the process finishes, type `pip install keyboard`
+2. Open Terminal and type `pip install pyperclip keyboard`
 3. Download tpwoodyll by running `git clone https://github.com/woodyamazing/tpwoodyLL.git` in Terminal or by downloading it manually.
 4. Open tpwoodyll-windows.py and change the keybind to your liking `keybind = "§" #set your keybind here` the defaulf keybind is §.
 5. Run `cd tpwoodyll` and `sudo python3 tpwoodyll-macos.py` you might have to enter your password.